 It goes way past just candles.
 Its how the room is lit.
 Its the music or sound playing within it.
 Its the smell of incense or scented candles blended with that of paints and resins.
 Its the way the art is arranged.
 Its so many things that are taken for granted when entering, but are immediately felt and experienced on a subconscious level.

 The internationally known artist Francis Bacon was notorious for the state of his studio.
 He managed to take trash and hording to a level of aesthetic fascination within his workplace.
 It was so essential to who the man was that after he passed they preserved his whole studio, moving it in tact to the Hugh Lane Gallery in Dublin and reconstructing it perfectly in all its incredible chaos.

 This applies to other types of creativity.
 The great writer Ray Bradbury prided himself on his workspace because it was the first place he went for ideas and inspiration.

 For plein air artists their studio is nature.
 They have the whole world to inspire them.
 Mother Earth is their cathedral.

 However you get there, the way your studio is set up says a lot about you as an artist.
 It tells the visitor a wealth of information.
 If your studio is austere with nothing but an easel in a corner of the room and tubes of paint, it says something about both you and your art style.
 Your work space may be small or large.
 Size is not the issue as much as what the small or large space contains.

-The way I see it is that my space should be as creative as my art.
+Is it necessary to consider all these things?
+Isn't just about what you create?
+Yes, but the way I see it is that my space should be as creative as my art.
 It should impart the same messages I would want my work to say.
 If I have nothing in my studio but supplies then this message may say that I am a dedicated artist, but does it say anything else?